Yellow light is night-friendly light: Low-pressure sodium (or narrow-band amber LED) is not just for turtles and astronomers.

 LED 5100K Light-emitting diode with CCT of 5100K – a “cool-white” LED.
 This also is a common LED type in recent LED area lighting installations.

-***Some phosphor-converted amber LED (PCALED) have sky glow impacts very similar to HPS.
+3 Some phosphor-converted amber LED (PCALED) have sky glow impacts very similar or even lower than HPS.

 Due primarily to the increased sensitivity of the human eye to blue and green light at the very low brightnesses seen in the clear night sky – even in light-polluted skies – all of the white LED sources cause much brighter sky glow.
 Sky glow from the lowest-impact commonly used LED (4100K CCT) appears nearly seven times as bright as that from an equal amount of LPS, and 2.7x times brighter than HPS.
 This is a dramatic effect.
 Even without changing light amount or shielding, switching a lighting installation from HPS to 4100K LED will increase sky glow as if the amount of HPS light had been increased 170%, or nearly tripled; if changing from LPS the sky glow brightness would increase 540%.